 Preparing Your Hair for Kool-Aid Dye

 Before dying your hair, you should always wash and condition first.
 Making sure your hair is clean and moisturized always ensures the best results.
 Washing and conditioning the hair is not necessary for the Kool-Aid hair dye method, but it does help.

 If you do wash and condition your hair, you may apply the Kool-Aid mixture to moist hair after you towel dry.

 How to Use the Kool-Aid Hair Dye for Temporary Results

 Many people make the mistake of dying their hair with Kool-Aid only to find that the color is more permanent than they wanted.
 Dying your hair with Kool-Aid is only temporary if the correct methods are used.
-As a general rule: The less water you mix with the Kool-Aid, the more permanent the dye.
+I advise that you do not make the consistency either too watery or too thick.

 If you want your dye to be temporary, then follow these instructions.